nmenant/iControl_LX_Lab/docs/class4/module4/lab2.rst

         logger.info("DEBUG: HelloWorld - onGet request");
     }

-We may also want to create a VARIABLE for our default message Hello World!.
+We may also want to create a VARIABLE for our default json response Hello World!.
 This way if we need to change it at some point, we will need to change it only in a single location

 Under `var DEBUG = true;` add: